“If I can make it there, I’ll make it anywhere!”

 Getting a Long-Term U.S. Visa

-This is the tricky part.
+Getting a long-term visa is the tricky part.
 I had my own complicated story to finally get my green card (permanent resident card).
 So, I have a pretty good overview of all the options.
 But please do your own research as this is just my experience that I am sharing here.

 The immigration system in the USA is a tough and long journey.
 I know friends who waited for 10 years to move from a work visa to finally getting a permanent resident card.